AUSTRALIAN REDCROSS LIFEBLOOD (LIFEBLOOD)CASE STUDY

 2. The Response

-As Program Lead, Lilian Musyawa Kikuvi was engaged to design and deliver an organisation-wide Action Plan and strategic roadmap for the MIP.
+As Program Director, Lilian Musyawa Kikuvi was engaged to design and deliver an organisation-wide Action Plan and strategic roadmap for the MIP.
 This work was co-created with staff across business units, drawing on cross-functional expertise and lived experience to ensure the strategy addressed real-world barriers and long-term opportunities.

 The program was grounded in six core principles: